AdobeDocs/experience-manager-65.en/help/release-notes/previous-hotfixes-featurepacks.md

 [!DNL Adobe Experience Manager] 6.5.3.0 is an important release that includes performance, stability, security, and key customer fixes and enhancements released since the general availability of 6.5 release in **April 2019**.
 It can be installed on top of [!DNL Adobe Experience Manager] 6.5.

-Some key highlights of this service pack release are:
+Some key highlights of this Service Pack release are:

 * The built-in repository (Apache Jackrabbit Oak) is updated to version 1.10.6.